adaptris/interlok-docs/docs/pages/cookbook/cookbook-jwt.md

 When encrypting the JWT you have 3 options:

 ### Hashing ###
-You can hash encode the secret that uses HMAC.
+You can hash encode the secret using HMAC.
 You can also choose the strength of the algorithm(256, 384 and 512).

 ### RSA ###
 If using RSA you will need to provide a private key when generating a JWT and a public key when decoding one.
 You can also choose the strength of the algorithm(256, 384 and 512).
 Password encrypted private keys are also supported.